 |photo courtesy of Chuck Crow via The Plain Dealer|

-and here's a picture of Michael with Josh Tomlin, who's also on the disabled list, during the game:
+and here's a picture of Michael with Josh Tomlin, who's on the disabled list as well, during the game:

 |photo courtesy of @SportsTimeOhio on twitter|

 August 22: from Bastian's Pregame Minutiae blog on bastian.mlblogs.com, Francona had the latest on Michael: "he's not running yet. when he starts running, i'll let you know. that's the last thing to come and we're not there yet."

 August 23: more of the same from Tito in Bastian's bastian.mlblogs.com blog. "he's doing baseball activities, but he's just not ready to resume running. it's just got to heal. i know he's wanting--if wanting to is going to help, you know--but you've just got to wait until it heals. i know he's biting it, frustrated and is wanting to play, but we've got to let that thing heal."

 August 24: when asked to give an update on Abraham Almonte during his pregame presser, Francona also volunteered, "there's really no change" re: Michael in a video on cleveland.com's youtube channel.